 - Has a BBB rating of just under 4 out of 5 stars and a Trustpilot score of 9.1 out of 10 stars

 - Offers fixed- and adjustable-rate mortgages with multiple different term lengths

-- Provides government-sponsored VA and FHA loans to qualifying borrowers that cannot afford to put 20 percent down on their home
+- Provides government-sponsored VA and FHA loans to qualifying borrowers who cannot afford to put 20 percent down on their home

-- Has 203k loans that combine FHA loans with construction loans, helping homebuyers fund home building and renovations projects
+- Has 203k loans that combine FHA loans with construction loans, helping homebuyers fund home building and renovation projects

 - Has multiple mortgage and refinance calculators to help prospective borrowers meet their financial goals

 loanDepot’s current CEO, Anthony Hsieh, launched loanDepot in 2010 after working for years in the mortgage sector.
 He was the prior owner of LoansDirect.com, an online lender that was eventually acquired by E*TRADE Financial.

 He then founded HomeLoansCenter.com, a national online lending organization that ultimately merged with Lending Tree.
 Hsieh used the mortgage expertise and leadership skills he gained from his years with LoansDirect.com and HomeLoansCenter.com to develop loanDepot into the major online lender it is today.

 loanDepot matches loan borrowers through technology and hands-on customer care.
 This company prides itself on its impressive performance and leadership in the modern lending sphere.
 The organization operates with the mission and values of ethics and integrity, transparency, customer care, and excellence.